 There's a reason why Lilian moved house shortly after graduating high school.
 There's a reason why she doesn't particularly enjoy going through the mail.
 There's a reason why she has fits at night.

 And that reason is Edna Garvin.

 At first, Lilian tried to ignore her, but after one month… two months… eight months of the constant staring, she couldn't do it.
-She had snapped and yelled at the strange classmate with greasy, fried, ginger hair and a face full of bad acne.
-She had made Edna Garvin cry.
+She snapped and yelled at the strange classmate with greasy, fried, ginger hair and a face full of bad acne.
+She made Edna Garvin cry.

 She didn't feel guilty, just proud.